matyasselmeci/hpc-annex/design-2.md

     be able to used `qedit` to do this specific change.
 This implies that we'd rather _not_ implement `TargetAnnexName` as a job transform, so that we can simply remove it as requested.
+  - ChristinaK thinks that many users may just instinctively remove and resubmit jobs targeting the wrong annex.
+Also, if we intend to make targeting a specific annex optional in the near future, this may be largely wasted work.
+(If you _want_ a job only to run on a specific annex and change your mind, I guess such a tool would be useful.)

 #### Support creating an annex before submitting the corresponding jobs.
 - This won't work right now because we can't presently prestage files